 Tickets are sold subject to the following terms and conditions:

-- No refund or exchange on any ticket except as set out in condition 2.
+- No refund or exchange on any ticket except as below.

 - If a race meeting is cancelled or rescheduled prior to commencement of the meeting, ticket holders may either:

 - a. request exchange tickets for an equivalent meeting by returning the tickets to the Australian Turf Club Limited (“ATC”) within two business days of the cancelled or rescheduled meeting and the ATC will, if possible, provide the exchange tickets (but does not guarantee that it will be able to do so).
 An equivalent meeting means, for a Carnival race meeting, another race meeting during the same Carnival, and for a standard race meeting, another race meeting, in both cases during the same year; or

 - b. return the tickets to the ATC within 30 days of the cancelled meeting to obtain a refund of the price paid for the tickets (excluding any booking charges).

 - The ATC reserves the right to cancel, reschedule and/or vary advertised race meetings and races at any time.